 File a Complaint

-If you feel like the situation was handled poorly by the management, and in the event, they did not provide you with full compensation for the inconveniences they have caused, then assert your rights and file a complaint.
+If you feel like management handled the situation poorly, and they did not provide you with full compensation for the inconveniences, then file a complaint.

 The key to this is knowing what your rights are, which can come in handy if you ever keep them with you on your phone for situations like this one.The airline itself must be courteous and provide services that will compensate their passenger.
 After all, you DID book a flight with them, and you DID arrive on time, they have no reason to be rude about it.